mbaumer/us_hep_funding/docs/_states/MD.md

 <a name="MD-02"></a>
 [Back to top](#top)
 ## MD-02 -- Rep. C. Ruppersberger (D)
+### Committees
+C. Ruppersberger is the #12 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016